HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 5.4.0 </span> Level 2 – DetectedIssue
 {:.no_toc}

 As previously discussed, a DetectedIssue resource is created in both implementations.
 The Level 2 Implementation, however, uses the DetectedIssue to carry clinician-action state through order entry process.
-The the `context` element of the `medication-prescribe` request contains the DetectedIssue resource.
+The the `context` element of the `order-sign` request contains the DetectedIssue resource.
 During the parse and pre-process phase, the service determines if the ordered medication is the same as the DetectedIssue medication, and if prefetch data is needed for additional processing.
 The ordered medication is compared to the DetectedIssue medication either by the `DetectedIssue.id,` which is a Persistent Uniform Resource Locator (PURL) or through the `DetectedIssue.implicated` reference to conflicting medications.
 This is to ensure the clinician action did not eliminate the PDDI (e.g., change naproxen to acetaminophen).
-The DetectedIssue `status` element is instantiated by the Medication Select Service and indicates to the EHR if prefetch data are available or needed.
+The DetectedIssue `status` element is instantiated by the Order Select Service and indicates to the EHR if prefetch data are available or needed.
 If the `status` value is "final", the EHR and the CDS service MUST NOT retrieve prefetch data.
 If the `status` is "preliminary", the EHR MAY fulfill the prefetch queries or the CDS service MUST retrieve prefetch data from the FHIR server.

 ## <span style="color:silver"> 5.5.0 </span> Level 2 – FHIR Server Request
 {:.no_toc}

-The parse and pre-process event for a `medication-select` request in the Level 2 Implementation is identical to what occurs with `medication-prescribe` for the Level 1 Implementation.
-Processing of `medication-prescribe` for the Level 2 Implementation service is slightly different.
+The parse and pre-process event for a `order-select` request in the Level 2 Implementation is identical to what occurs with `order-sign` for the Level 1 Implementation.
+Processing of `order-sign` for the Level 2 Implementation service is slightly different.
 During the parse and pre-process phase the CDS service checks the medication that was finally ordered against the DetectedIssue resource (Figure 6).
 This is to confirm that the prescriber continued with the conflicting order after having the option to change the medication in response to the CDS Hooks Cards.
 In addition, the DetectedIssue `status` field indicates to the CDS service if additional prefetch data is needed for the specific PDDI.

 <figure class="figure">
-<figcaption class="figure-caption"><strong>Figure 6: Level 2 – Parse and Pre-process for Medication Prescribe Service </strong></figcaption>
+<figcaption class="figure-caption"><strong>Figure 6: Level 2 – Parse and Pre-process for Order Sign Service </strong></figcaption>
   <img src="assets/images/Parse_pre-process_prescribe.svg" class="figure-img img-responsive img-rounded center-block" alt="Parse_pre-process_prescribe.svg" />
 </figure>